 Q: How do we get to Dayton?

-A: You will be responsible for purchasing your own flight to and from WGI Championships.
+A: You will be responsible for purchasing your own flight to and from the California Regional and WGI Championships.
 Once accepted into the ensemble, you will need to make purchasing your plane tickets your first priority.
-The price of your dues DOES include hotel accommodations in Dayton.
+The price of your dues DOES include hotel accommodations in California and Dayton.
 We encourage groups of members to purchase tickets together.
 Those members that are under 18 will need to fly with an adult.
-Your flight needs to arrive in Dayton on April 18th and Depart on April 23rd or later.
+Your flight to San Bernardino (Ontario airport) needs to arrive Friday afternoon March 23rd and return Monday March 26th.
+Your flight to Dayton needs to arrive on April 17th and Depart on April 22nd or later.

 Q: Does OCI provide meals?